-The Soviet Tupolev design bureau developed the USSR's answer to the Concorde, the Tupolev "Tu-144", also known by the NATO codename "Charger".
+The Soviet Tupolev design bureau developed the USSR's answer to the Concorde, the Tupolev "Tu-144", also known by the NATO reporting name "Charger".
 The Tu-144 prototype performed its first flight on 31 December 1968, with test pilot Eduard Elyan at the controls, beating the Concorde by three months.
 17 Tu-144s were built, the last one coming off the production line in 1981.
 This sum includes one prototype; two "Tu-144C" preproduction aircraft; and 14 full production machines, including nine initial-production "Tu-144S" aircraft, and five final production "Tu-144Ds" with improved engines.

 The details of the incident remain murky.
-The Concorde had put on a flight display just before the takeoff of the Tu-144, and a French air force Dassault Mirage fighter was in the air, observing the two aircraft.
+The Concorde had put on a flight display just before the take-off of the Tu-144, and a French air force Dassault Mirage fighter was in the air, observing the two aircraft.
 The Concorde crew had been alerted that the fighter was in the area, but the Tu-144 crew had not.
 The speculation is that the pilot of the Tu-144, M.V.
 Kozlov, saw the Mirage shadowing him.
 Although the Mirage was keeping a safe distance, Kozlov might have been surprised and nosed the Tu-144 down sharply to avoid a collision.
 Whatever the reason for the nosedive, it flamed out all of the engines.
-Kozlov put the aircraft into a dive so he could get a relight and overstressed the airframe when he tried to pull out.
+Kozlov put the aircraft into a dive so he could get a relight, then overstressed the airframe when he tried to pull out.

 * The Tu-144 resembled the Concorde, sometimes being called the "Concordski", and there were accusations that it was a copy.
 Many Western observers pointed out that there were also similarities between the Concorde and American SST proposals, and there was no reason to believe the resemblances between the Concorde and the Tu-144 were much more than a matter of the normal influence of published design concepts on organizations -- as well as "convergent evolution", or the simple fact that two machines designed separately to do the same task may out of simple necessity look alike.

 The truth was muddier.
 Building an SST was an enormous design challenge for the Soviet Union.
-As a matter of national prestige, it had to be done, with the Soviet aircraft doing it first, and since the USSR was behind the West's learning curve the logical thing to do was steal.
-An organization was established to collect and analyze open-source material on SSTs from the West, and Soviet intelligence targeted the Concorde effort for penetration.
+As a matter of national prestige, it had to be done, with the Soviet aircraft doing it first, and since the USSR was behind the West's learning curve, the logical thing to do was steal.
+An organization was established to collect and analyze open-source material on SSTs from the West, while Soviet intelligence targeted the Concorde effort for penetration.

 However, the Soviets had another agent, Sergei Fabiew, collecting intelligence on the Concorde effort, and French counterintelligence knew nothing about him.
 His cover was finally blown in 1977 by a Soviet defector, leading to Fabiew's arrest.
 Fabiew had been highly productive up to that time.
-In the documents they seized from him, they found a congratulations from Moscow for passing on a complete set of Concorde blueprints.
+In the documents seized from him, investigators found a congratulations from Moscow for passing on a complete set of Concorde blueprints.

 * Although the Soviets did obtain considerable useful intelligence on the Concorde, they were traditionally willing to use their own ideas or stolen ideas on the basis of which seemed the best.
 They could make good use of fundamental research obtained from the Concorde program to avoid dead ends and get a leg up, and they could leverage designs of Concorde subsystems to cut the time needed to build subsystems for the Tu-144.

 In other words, the Tu-144 was still by no means a straight copy of the Concorde.
-The general configuration of the two aircraft was similar, both being dartlike delta-type aircraft with four afterburning engines paired in two nacelles; a drooping nose to permit better view on takeoff and landing; and a flight crew of three.
-Both were mostly built of conventional aircraft alloys.
+The general configuration of the two aircraft was similar, both being dartlike delta-type aircraft with four afterburning engines paired in two nacelles; a drooping nose to permit better view on take-off and landing; and a flight crew of three.
+Both machines were mostly built of conventional aircraft alloys.
 However, there were many differences in detail:

 The Tu-144 was powered by four Kuznetsov NK-144 afterburning turbofans with 196.2 kN (20,000 kgp / 44,100 lbf) afterburning thrust each.
 The engines had separate inlet ducts in each nacelle and variable ramps in the inlets.
 The Tu-144D, which performed its first flight in 1978, was fitted with Kolesov RD-36-51 engines that featured much improved fuel economy and apparently uprated thrust.
 Production machines seem to have had thrust reversers, but some sources claim early machines used drag parachutes instead.